Okta (NASDAQ:OKTA) Releases FY21 Earnings Guidance

-Okta (NASDAQ:OKTA) updated its FY21 earnings guidance on Thursday.
+Okta (NASDAQ:OKTA) issued an update on its FY21 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $(0.03)-(0.01) for the period, compared to the Thomson Reuters consensus estimate of ($0.20).
 The company issued revenue guidance of $800-803 million, compared to the consensus revenue estimate of $777.74 million.Okta also updated its FY 2021

 After-Hours guidance to -0.03–0.01 EPS.